-Device ownership high amongst Older Adults in Tisbury
+Device ownership high amongst Older Adults in West Tisbury

-Overwhelming majority of respondents in Tisbury have a smartphone although slightly fewer compared to other towns.
+Overwhelming majority of respondents in West Tisbury have a smartphone.

 Penetration of landline phones, televisions, computers, and tablets is very high, with almost 9 out of 10 households reporting such device ownership.